 By Car or Campervan

 We genuinely believe the best way to see Aotearoa is by car or campervan.
 Offering full flexibility and the ability to pull over at any stage, you’ll discover those little parts of the country that go unnoticed by other visitors and come away with a much more personal experience.
+In fact, freedom camping is by far the go-to choice for many travelers in the country.

 These options obviously work well if you’re an experienced driver and if you’re travelling as a small group – they’re not perfect for every traveller to New Zealand but they are the modes we enjoy the most in our own country.